legionella streaking

 Bacillus anthracis

-Bacillus anthracis is a spore-forming bacterium that causes anthrax in humans and animals.
-It is a zoonaotic disease in that it is normally transmitted by handling of animal carcases.
-Human…
+Introduction: Bacillus anthracis is a spore-forming bacterium that causes anthrax in humans and animals.
+It is a zoonaotic disease in that it is normally transmitted by handling of animal carcases.…

 Gram positive bacteria

-Gram positive bacteria are a diverse group.
+Notifiable Diseases in the US (Wikipedia) Gram positive bacteria are a diverse group.
 The most clinically important gram ositive pathogens include Staphylococcus, Streptococcus and Entercocci.
-Gram-positive cocci Enterococcus: are gram positive cocci to elongated cocci in single…
+Gram-positive cocci Enterococcus: Enterococcus refers to…